aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources.md

 {{%expand "Want to see the solution?" %}}

 Copy the code below to your terminal.
-Make sure to change the `--region` flag to use a region that you are deploying your Cloudforamtion to.
+Make sure to change the `--region` flag to use a region that you are deploying your CloudFormation to.

 ```bash
 aws ssm get-parameters \